 Here, we look at some menopausal symptoms, why they happen, and how you can help yourself.
-If you’re concerned and have questions about the menopause, the best thing to do is see your GP.
+If you’re concerned about the menopause or think you may be experiencing early menopause, the best thing to do is see your GP.
 They will able to diagnose what issues you’re having and determine any suitable treatment.
 If you feel like your GP isn’t taking your symptoms seriously, try contacting a menopause specialist.

-When StressNoMore analysed 50 common menopause symptoms, and how many related Google searches are made each month in the UK, it found that weight gain had the most monthly searches (3,600), followed by night sweats (2,400).
+When StressNoMore analysed 50 common menopause symptoms, and how many related Google searches are made each month in the UK, it found that weight gain had the most monthly searches, followed by night sweats.
 Other commonly searched for symptoms include hot flushes, hair loss and anxiety (as featured below), as well as headaches, bloating, breast soreness and joint pain.

 1. Hot flushes

-WHY IT HAPPENS: Perhaps the symptom most associated with going through the menopause, three in four women will experience hot flushes at this time in life.
+Why it happens: Perhaps the symptom most associated with going through the menopause, three in four women will experience hot flushes at this time in life.
 Usually lasting a few minutes, a hot flush can cause your face, neck, and chest to go hot and red, and make you sweat.
 Some women feel faint or sick during a hot flush.
 The amount you get a day can vary and they normally occur for about two to three years.
-‘Because oestrogen plays a role in your temperature regulation, hot flushes and night sweats can occur as your oestrogen starts to fluctuate,’ says Nicki Williams, nutritionist, women’s health expert and founder of Happy Hormones for Life.
+Nicki Williams, nutritionist, women’s health expert and founder of Happy Hormones for Life says: ‘Because oestrogen plays a role in your temperature regulation, hot flushes and night sweats can occur as your oestrogen starts to fluctuate.’

-HOW TO TREAT: Making changes to your diet can really improve symptoms.
+How to treat it: Following a ‘menopause diet’ can really improve symptoms.
 Nicki suggests ‘food based phytoestrogens – e.g. flaxseeds, lentils, organic soy.
 These can be helpful to regulate oestrogen levels,’ she says.
 Holly Zoccolan, nutritional health coach & founder of The Health Zoc, also recommends ‘eating a healthy and balanced diet full of healthy fats, minerals and vitamins, fibre and good quality protein.’